jdkato/jdkato.github.io/_posts/2016-08-30-identifying-the-language-of-source-code-.markdown

 `import sys` is only so useful as many languages have similar statements.
 Including the subsequent `from <...> import <...>` statements in our analysis would allow us to consider a much smaller candidate list.

 Finally, I would like to eliminate the process of scanning each file in the base projects (as mentioned in the implementation section).
-This aligns with cypher's secondary goals of being standalone (i.e., requiring nothing along the lines of "training data"), light-weight and fast.
+This aligns with codetype's secondary goals of being standalone (i.e., requiring nothing along the lines of "training data"), light-weight and fast.
 I currently do this to account for some tokens being more common than others, but ultimately I think it is an unnecessary step.
 In the future, I plan on creating a "point system" of sorts in which tokens can be hand-assigned values based on their frequency in a given language.

 Check back for future updates!